zack403/hipages-tech-task/SOLUTION.md

 How the pieces works together
 - The two tabs reside in the tab.tsx file and its responsible for switching between the invited and accepted tabs and rendering the respective component based on selected tab
+- the invited and accepted component calls the same endpoint but passing different JobStatus enums
+- the accept and decline button calls the same endpoint but also passes different JobStatus enum
 - the content area resides in the content.tsx file which hold the job data info
 - the invited and accepted component is responsible for making api calls and returns the content component and pass it the data it needs to display on the ui respectively
 - i have also used enum on the frontend to represent tabState and JobStatus to have consistency